 Residential tax (taxe d’habitation)

-This tax is payable by the occupant of the property, who may not necessarily be you, if you rent it.
+This tax is paid by the occupant of the property, whether that be the owner or renter of the property.
+This tax must also be paid for secondary homes.
 It is about the same as the local tax.

 Normally, the building in which your apartment is located is managed by an agent called “le SYNDIC” who is responsible for maintaining the common areas in the building and overseeing the management of the building.

-Once a year, you will attend (or someone will attend for you) a general meeting ( Assemblée Générale) in which improvements and repairs will be voted upon by the co-owners of the building.
+Once a year, you (or a representative) will attend a general meeting (Assemblée Générale) in which improvements and repairs will be voted upon by the co-owners of the building.

 Charges are usually around 45 € per square meter per year all inclusive.